nforgeio/neonKUBE/Doc/neonLIBRARY-RELEASE.md

    neon-nuget-local
    ```

-6. Build and publish the Docker images, the nuget packages, code documentation, as well as the full RELEASE build:
+6. Build and publish the nuget packages and code documentation:
    ```
-   neon-publish-images -all
    neon-nuget-public
    neon-builder -all
    neon-release -codedoc